NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 > The diagram above illustrates the well-known **1F1B (one-forward-one-backward)** pipeline parallelism scheme.
 Its principle is: whenever a GPU (or a machine) is ready to perform the backward pass on a recent micro-batch, it will prioritize the backward pass.
 For instance, at time T5, Device 4 must choose between doing a forward pass for the second batch or a backward pass for the first batch, and it prioritizes the backward pass.
 Meanwhile, all data are backpropagated in micro-batch order; for example, the second micro-batch only starts its backward pass after the first micro-batch’s backward pass has begun.
 Also, each device keeps a limited number of forward activations (4 in the figure) to avoid storing too many intermediate results for backward computation.
 Returning to our analogy, these intermediate "activation data" are like the manufacturing logs that the workshop stores to assist with final quality assessment and parameter updates.
 As you can see, there are still idle periods in the 1F1B pipeline.
 In large-model training, such idle times are called **bubbles**—periods when GPUs are waiting rather than working.
 We aim to reduce these bubbles as much as possible.

-After closer observation, Lao Wang discovered that a key source of pipeline "bubbles" was how much time the parameter feedback process took—nearly twice the actual processing time for each batch.
+After closer observation, Tony discovered that a key source of pipeline "bubbles" was how much time the parameter feedback process took—nearly twice the actual processing time for each batch.
 That meant once the first stage had processed the fourth batch, it had to wait a long time to receive the feedback updates on the first batch.
 To address this, he came up with a novel idea: since feedback consumes so much time, **split it into two independent parts** so they can be decoupled.
 For example, each process might involve **fixture design** and **manufacturing design**.
 If the fixture design can be updated immediately based on the quality inspection report, independent of the manufacturing design updates, we can eliminate some idle time.
-Based on this idea, Lao Wang designed the improved pipeline:
+Based on this idea, Tony designed the improved pipeline:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">